-The natural and built environment in which people live is clean, healthy and beautiful.
-Everybody is able to access natural areas and public spaces.
+The natural and built environment in which people live is clean, healthy, and beautiful.
+All people are able to access natural areas and public spaces.

 The physical environment includes land, air, water, plants and animals, buildings and other infrastructure, and all of the natural resources that provide our basic needs and opportunities for social and economic development.

 A clean, healthy environment is important for people's physical and emotional wellbeing.
 At a fundamental level, factors such as clean air and good quality drinking water are vital for people's physical health.
 Other environmental factors such as noise pollution can cause both physical harm and psychological stress.